JJH: How it rolls in the boys’ club (excerpt)

 That last comment sounded intriguing.
 “What sort of mess?”

 “Seems he has an eye for the ladies and doesn’t really understand boundaries.
-Unfortunately, with his dad as head of HR, there is no one to complain to and those that did get fired or reassigned for various reasons.
+Unfortunately, with his dad as head of HR, there is no one to complain to, and those who did get fired or reassigned for various reasons.
 If there is one thing I’d watch out for, it would be that.”

 “Thanks, Clark.
 Appreciate the heads up.”